StackStorm/st2contrib/packs/bitbucket/README.md

 #### Delete Repository

-The action to delete a repository
+This action is used to delete a repository.

 Usage: